MainMemory/KEHDX/Data/Scripts/Note.md

   - Remove transformation code
   - Add in `player.yvel += 0x20000 // missing from original` line in glide code startup
   - Allow Knuckles to jump/look up/look down during the slide glide
-  - Victory code at the end of ObjectUpdate
   - Reset player.score when starting a level
 - Holding off on editing the other 2 player scripts at all until cleanup is finalised...